lastlogin-net/obligator/README.md

 security review, and I am not a security expert.
 The plan is to arrange for a security review before reaching 1.0.

+That said, testing and feedback (especially with respect to security) would be greatly appreciated.

 # Introduction